SECRETARÍA DE EDUCACIÓN PÚBLICA

 Know & Want to Know

-• Children share their favorite animals or nature experiences. <br> - Drawings of nature scenes. <br> - Ask simple questions like "What do plants need?"
+• Children share their favorite animals or nature experiences.

 Activate prior knowledge; spark curiosity.